bnittalee/dsc_phase1/README.md

 <br>1.
 What genre of movies are the most popular based on user ratings?
 <br>2.
 What are the top grossing movie genres?
 <br>3.
 What movie content rating based on genre is the most popular?
 <br>4.
-What are the movie runtimes based on genre?
-<br>5.
 What are the top grossing movie studios?
 </br>
 </p>